Posts Tagged ‘President’

 President Obama pitches Chicago for the Olympics

-Currently, Barack Hussein Obama is planning on going to Copenhagen to be a celebrity pitchman for the city of (and America in general) for the home of the 2016 Olympics.
+Currently, President Barack Hussein Obama is planning on going to Copenhagen to be a celebrity pitchman for the city of Chicago (and America in general) for the home of the 2016 Olympics.
 While there is plenty of controversy over this decision since there are probably hundreds of movie stars and celebrities that could be tasked with helping the cause, the concern that BHO is too busy to go is probably not relevant.

 Currently, every head of state for a city that is in the finals is visiting the IOC.
 BHO’s lack of attendance would be telling if he did not go.
-If BHO stayed home and spent more time socializing our economy, he would be vastly criticized if lost their bid.
+If BHO stayed home and spent more time socializing our economy, he would be vastly criticized if Chicago lost their bid.
 It is the sad state of Olympics politics that the head of state needs to be involved in order to win since Blair did that 4 years ago to secure London’s hosting spot.

 Healthcare for illegals